alocay/gradient-gauss/docs/gradient-gauss-docs.md

     -   `options.min` **[number][5]** The min range value (optional, default `null`)

-Returns **any** The color in either rgba string format or array format
+Returns **any** The color in either rgba string format or array format See [GradientGauss][1] options documentation for other options available besides the ones listed above

 [1]: #gradientgauss